Max12121/Vision/README.md

 </p>

 # Vision
-Vision is the most powerful software detecting technologies and services used on websites like web frameworks, web services, server software, libraries, widgets, content management systems, social platforms, e-commerce platforms, analytics software and more.
+Vision is the most powerful software detecting technologies and services used on websites.
+This software detects web frameworks, web services, server software, libraries, widgets, content management systems, social platforms, e-commerce platforms, analytics software and more.

 Through Vision you can:
 -   **Reliably detect technologies and services used in websites**